 “I encourage everyone to study abroad no matter what your future goals are because it is the best way to experience other cultures and views that are different as yours,” Moore said.
 “It taught me to value people more.”

-After graduating from Truman in May 2016, Moore pursued a master’s degree in historical preservation.
+After graduating from Truman, Moore decided to pursue a master’s degree in historical preservation.